About Amorphex Therapeutics

-Amorphex Therapeutics LLC was founded by Edward & Jeanne Ellis, Charles Leahy and Robert Thompson.
-Amorphex was created to develop and license products for sustained ophthalmic drug delivery using the TODDD™ technology developed by Vista Scientific LLC, a prior ophthalmic development company founded by Ed, Jeanne and Charles.
+Amorphex Therapeutics LLC was founded by Edward & Jeanne Ellis, Charles Leahy and Robert Thompson, each with extensive successful experience in ophthalmic product development.
+They created Amorphex to develop and license products for sustained ophthalmic drug delivery using the TODDD™ technology developed by Vista Scientific LLC, a prior ophthalmic development company founded by Ed, Jeanne and Charles.

 Vista Scientific’s TODDD™ development was initially funded in part by several NIH-SBIR grants.
 The project completed its third phase of NIH funding, and the $2.5 million it received from these grants supported basic development through safety studies, animal trials and human proof of concept testing.
 This NIH funding was supplemented by significant contributions from the founders and subsequent additional investors’ seed funding.
 Amorphex is now pursuing clinical stage funding while supporting additional development activities for our product pipeline, e.g. analytical research, process development, preclinical evaluation, in vitro and in vivo evaluations of various drugs, etc. Amorphex is also currently seeking strategic partnering/licensing opportunities and continues to solicit drug candidates that would benefit from sustained topical delivery across the range of 3 to 90+ days.